bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 6. Once you have installed Ubuntu in WSL and VS Code, you can follow these tutorials to get yourself more familiarized with the VS Code environments and capabilities in WSL from these resources: <https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode> and <https://code.visualstudio.com/docs/remote/wsl-tutorial>.

-7. To use packages and libraries install in WSL, start VS Code from Ubuntu terminal.
+7. To use packages and libraries installed in WSL, start VS Code from the Ubuntu terminal.

 ## Anaconda on Linux (WSL) and macOS

-If this is the first time you are using Python, then seat back, it is going to get confusing like this [xkcd comic](https://xkcd.com/1987/).
+If this is the first time you are using Python, then sit back, it is going to get confusing like this [xkcd comic](https://xkcd.com/1987/).
 Even if you are experienced in Python, you might find this interesting.

-Most of the Python based libraries and packages often depend on other libraries and packages (called dependencies).
+Most of the Python-based libraries and packages often depend on other libraries and packages (called dependencies).
 Installing the right version of those packages and maintaining them is often a complex task even for experienced developers.
-So, I will use a popular Python distribution, Anaconda, to manage all the Python based libraries and relevant dependencies.
-Anaconda uses `conda` package manager and works well with `pip` (Python's default package manager).
+So, I will use a popular Python distribution, Anaconda, to manage all the Python-based libraries and relevant dependencies.
+Anaconda uses the `conda` package manager and works well with `pip` (Python's default package manager).
 Installation of Anaconda comes with popular Python packages such as NumPy, SciPy, Matplotlib, and *\<insert hundred other packages here\>*.
-It also come with Jupyter Notebook and Spyder IDE.
-Anaconda also has a minimalist version, called Miniconda, which is light weight because it only includes the `conda` manager and a few packages.
+It also comes with Jupyter Notebook and Spyder IDE.
+Anaconda also has a minimalist version, called Miniconda, which is lightweight because it only includes the `conda` manager and a few packages.
 I strongly recommend installing Anaconda instead of Miniconda.

 1. This step is only for macOS.
 Install `xcode` command line tools to obtain basic development libraries and features.
-On macOS terminal, type:
+On the macOS terminal, type:

     ```
     xcode-select --install